SiangbaMM/spacex_data_pipeline/README.md

 # FAQ's

 - If you have any questions or corrections, please open an issue and I'll get it merged ASAP
-- For any other questions or concerns, just shoot me an email..
+- For any other questions or concerns, just shoot me a message on [LinkedIn](https://www.linkedin.com/in/siangbamangamabada/)